msimecek/Image-Recognition-HoL/1-Face.md

 1. Using the command line navigate to the **\_Work** folder.
 2. Run `dotnet new` and see what options are available.
-3. Run `dotnet new webapi -n OSAPI`.
+3. Run `dotnet new webapi -n OSAPI`
 4. `cd OSAPI`
 5. Run Visual Studio Code: `code .` (with the dot).